gangfunction/catchvbackend/CONTRIBUTING.md

 [version]: http://contributor-covenant.org/version/2/1 may be further defined and clarified by project maintainers.

 Enforcement
 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [INSERT EMAIL ADDRESS].
-All complaints will be reviewed and investigated and will imageResult in a response that is deemed necessary and appropriate to the circumstances.
+All complaints will be reviewed and investigated and will imageResponse in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.